-Our stores are a strength for us and the network of slightly more than 230 centrally located stores mean we are easily accessible to customers.
+Our stores are a strength for us and the network of slightly more than 230 centrally located stores mean we are easily

+We will develop our availability. and convenience online, and double sales every other year. accessible to customers.
 But we can also see that we can develop and strengthen the store network even further, both by using the stores in a new way and by adapting the size and offering to customer demand in that specific location.
 We have already seen how service and advice are becoming more and more important.